Explore UCD

 Stage 3

 - Students take 7 core modules and at least 3 options.
-Students may select additional modules from within the BSc programme to complete Stage 3 registration.
+Students may choose 10 credits from Elective modules or alternatively, choose additional option modules to complete Stage 3.
 Alternatively, 10 credits may be selected from elective modules.
 If you are interested in doing an Internship as part of Stage 4, you must indicate your interest now (in Stage 3).
 See full details www.ucd.ie/science /careers/internships/students/

 Stage 4